ZhangGroup-MITChemistry/DRAGON/runMolecularDynamics/README.md

 Any number from 1 to 22 can be included in this list.

+**[--chrRegion]** specifies the genomic regions of interest for each chromosome specified in [--chrom].
+The accepted format is:
+> [(20,45), (20,45), (20,45)]

+The number of entries included in the list [] must be same as those in [--chrom].
+The unit of these numbers is million base pairs.
+We recommend simulating chromosome regions of 25Mb or less for computational efficiency and accuracy, but longer regions are possible.

 **[--lmpsdir]** specifies the path to the compiled LAMMPS binary file, and the accepted format is:
 > `/path-to-LAMMPS-folder/src/`.